When to visit the vet?

 The diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. of synechiaeSynechiae are adhesions between two tissue or organ surfaces that are normally separate.
 They can occur as a result of inflammatory conditions, injuries, or surgical procedures. in the eye usually begins with a thorough clinical examination by a veterinarian or a specialized ophthalmologist.
 A detailed medical historyThe medical history is the systematic collection of a patient's medical history through questioning.
 It includes information about previous illnesses, treatments, allergies, and lifestyle habits., including questions about previous eye problems or injuries, is also crucial.

 To confirm the diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients., the veterinarian may perform various diagnostic tests, including a slit-lamp examination to examine the structures of the eye in detail.
-TonometryTonometry is a diagnostic procedure used to measure the pressure in a body organ, most often used to determine intraocular pressure for glaucoma diagnosis. can be performed to measure intraocular pressure and detect potential complications such as glaucoma.
+It is the first step in the management and treatment of patients., the veterinarian can perform various diagnostic tests, including a slit lampA slit lamp is a special microscope used in veterinary ophthalmology to examine the anterior structures of the eye in detail, including the cornea, the iris, and the lens.
+Examination with a slit lamp can aid in the diagnosis of eye diseases in dogs and cats. examination to examine the structures of the eye in detail.
+TonometryTonometry is a diagnostic procedure used to measure the pressure in a body organ, most often used to determine intraocular pressure for glaucoma diagnosis. may be performed to measure intraocular pressure and detect potential complications such as glaucoma.

 Therapy

-If there is an underlying infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease., antibiotics or antiviral medications may be prescribed, depending on the pathogenA pathogen is a microorganism or virus that can cause disease in its host.
+If an infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. is the underlying cause, antibiotics or antiviral medications may be prescribed, depending on the pathogenA pathogen is a microorganism or virus that can cause disease in its host.
 Pathogens include bacteria, viruses, fungi, and parasites..
 In some cases, surgical intervention may be necessary to release existing adhesions and restore normal fluid flow in the eye.

 Prognosis and follow-up care